aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # Global support for Address Locking feature.
           # The feature will be ignored on platforms where this is false.
           address_locking: <bool; default=True>

-          # Support for deauthorizing locked addresses upon MAC aging out.
-          # The feature will be ignored on platforms where this is false.
-          address_locking_expiration_mac_disabled: <bool; default=True>

           # Support for disabling enforcement for locked IPv4 addresses.
           # The feature will be ignored on platforms where this is false.